oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/switchover/switchover.md

 ## Task 3: Switch back to the first node

-1. Move the primary role back to the database on host `adghol0` so that the next labs will work properly.
+1. Move the primary role back to the database `adghol_site0` so that the next labs will work properly.

     ```
     <copy>
-    validate database ADGHOL0_UNIQUE_NAME strict all
+    validate database adghol_site0 strict all
-    switchover to ADGHOL0_UNIQUE_NAME
+    switchover to adghol_site0
     </copy>
     ```